ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 specific to the simulant's age group, sex, and race/ethnicity.
 **Note that this means that a simulant's income in dollars should change when they age into a new age group, even though their propensity/quantile does not.**
-Details about the distributions are in the "distribution parameters" section below.

 Propensities/quantiles within the distribution are updated when a simulant changes employment (see employment component for when this occurs), but in a way that retains some autocorrelation for each individual.
-Details are in the "propensities" section below.

 Distribution parameters
 '''''''''''''''''''''''

-As stated above, each combination of age group, sex, and race/ethnicity has a lognormal distribution of income.
+Each combination of age group, sex, and race/ethnicity has a lognormal distribution of income.
 This can be implemented with :code:`scipy.stats.lognorm`, which has two required parameters:
 :code:`s` (the shape parameter) and :code:`scale` (in our case, :code:`loc` should remain at its default value of 0).